11 Common Illnesses That Have Been Linked to Alzheimer’s

 One study published in the American Journal of Respiratory and Critical Care Medicine found that older people with sleep apnea had much higher levels of amyloid-beta, the protein involved in plaque buildup in the brain.
 Another study found that people with irregular breathing during sleep showed signs of developing Alzheimer’s at an earlier age.
 Researchers believe that treating sleep problems could help prevent or slow the progression of Alzheimer’s disease.
 Find out the 16 things sleep doctors wish you knew about snoring and sleep apnea.

+Although it isn’t linked to Alzheimer’s, vitamin deficiencies and the disease are sometimes mistaken for each other.
 “A vitamin B12 deficiency can absolutely cause someone to look cognitively impaired,” says Dr. Tariot.
 “B12 deficiency is uncommon, but we do see it in people who chronically use [drugs that help reduce stomach acid].”
 Some research suggests vitamin D deficiency may raise the risk of developing Alzheimer’s or dementia later in life, reports the Mayo Clinic.
 Talk to your doctor about your diet, your prescriptions, and your risk of deficiency; blood tests can spot trouble.
 Now check out these 50 everyday habits that reduce your risk of Alzheimer’s.

 - American Society of Hematology: "For Patients: Anemia"